lml/fine_print/README.md

 ### Redirecting users back

-Regardless if you use the class before_filter or instance methods, after your contract is signed you can use the `fine_print_return` controller instance method to send the user back to the place where they came from.
+Regardless if you use the class before_action or instance methods, after your contract is signed you can use the `fine_print_return` controller instance method to send the user back to the place where they came from.